 But nonetheless, dental waterline safety best practices need to be understood and followed in every practice so that your patients are safe during procedures.

 One of those best practices is regular dental waterline testing.

 Because on average even treated waterlines fail testing nearly 1/3 of the time.
 And non-treated lines are likely to have counts 200 to 400 times the CDC guidelines of ≤ 500 CFU/mL.

 ProEdge completed a study of over 22,000 consecutive waterline tests from our water test clients measuring the effectiveness of all major products in real-world settings.
-This study revealed that 30% of treated lines fail to meet the ≤ 500 CFU/mL standard and some products performed significantly worse.
+Cited in a peer-reviewed article by John A. Molinari, PhD and Nancy Dewhirst, RDH, BS, this study revealed that 30% of treated lines fail to meet the ≤ 500 CFU/mL standard and some products performed significantly worse.

 While using a high-level disinfectant to "shock" your waterlines and adding a low-level antimicrobial treatment to continually maintain them are both necessary for every effective treatment protocol, no treatment product is perfect, instructions for use (IFUs) can be difficult to follow, and biofilm never quits entering the lines to multiply and spread.

 This is why testing your dental unit waterlines regularly is not only necessary, but recommended by the CDC, ADA, and OSAP, as the only way to ensure your dental water is safe.

 "Every dental facility is responsible for meeting the minimum DUWL standards to ensure patient and dental-worker safety.
 Testing waterlines is the most reliable way to confirm and document that dental-water quality is acceptable." - Nancy Dewhirst, RDH, BS

 WHAT KIND OF DENTAL WATERline TESTS ARE AVAILABLE?